xwnb/GitGeminiHub/.github/ISSUE_TEMPLATE/task_ask_with_text.md

 ---
-name: Task - Ask with file
+name: Task - Ask with text file
-about: Create an ask request task with a file
+about: Create an ask request task with a text file
 title: ''
 labels: ['ask', 'text', 'task']
 assignees: ''